Predictia/AQUA/docs/sphinx/source/diagnostics/teleconnections.rst

 -----------------------------

 The diagnostic is available in the `teleconnections` folder inside the `diagnostics` folder.
-Inside the `teleconnections` folder there is a `pyproject.toml` file that can be used to install the diagnostic as a package.
+Inside the `teleconnections` folder there is a `pyproject.toml` file that can be used to install the diagnostic as a package with pip.
 An `env-teleconnections.yml` file is also available to create a conda environment with all the dependencies needed to run the diagnostic.

 To install the diagnostic as a package, run the following command from the `teleconnections` folder: